Flint Castle

-Flint Castle (Castell y Fflint) in Flint, Flintshire, was the first of a series of castles built during King Edward I's campaign to conquer Wales.
+Flint Castle (Castell y Fflint) (Note: Since 2024, Cadw, who maintain the site, are to use the Welsh name only, but have not yet done so as of 2026.) in Flint, Flintshire, was the first of a series of castles built during King Edward I's campaign to conquer Wales.

 The site was chosen for its strategic position in North East Wales.
 The castle was only one day's march from Chester, supplies could be brought along the River Dee and there was a ford nearby across to England that could be used at low tide.